 Copy and paste the below script into your own website or blog to embed this book.

-A groundbreaking account of the rise of North Korea’s dictator Kim Jong Un—from his nuclear ambitions to his summits with President Donald J. Trump—by a former CIA analyst considered one of the leading American experts on the North Korean ruler inside and outside the U.S. government
+A groundbreaking account of the rise of North Korea’s Kim Jong Un—from his nuclear ambitions to his summits with President Donald J. Trump—by a leading American expert

 When Kim Jong Un became the leader of North Korea following his father's death in 2011, predictions about his imminent fall were rife.
 North Korea was isolated, poor, unable to feed its people, and clinging to its nuclear program for legitimacy.
 Surely this twentysomething with a bizarre haircut and no leadership experience would soon be usurped by his elders.
 Instead, the opposite happened.
 Now in his midthirties, Kim Jong Un has solidified his grip on his country and brought the United States and the region to the brink of war.
 Still, we know so little about him—or how he rules.